Dung Kai-cheung Posthuman Comedy (2020)

-“A balance sheet must balance because what a Business owns must equal to what it owes” I always found this puzzling until I realised there is an unspoken assumption: there is an owner to the business that is separate from the business itself (cf. Accounting a Very Short Introduction OUP p.31).
+“A balance sheet must balance because what a Business owns must equal what it owes” I always found this puzzling until I realised there is an unspoken assumption: there is an owner to the business that is separate from the business itself (cf. Accounting a Very Short Introduction OUP p.31).
 This is why retained profits are treated as (positive) equity for the owner.
 And also how (assuming an unlimited liability company) there can be negative equity for the owner: the owner has not only lost all her initial contributions, but will be liable for money that the company owes others....

 Lillehammer on moral praise

 My memory of attending Moral Science Clubs talks from 10 years ago was that the atmosphere was often aggressive.
 The audience would be keen to poke holes in the talk and the speaker would come up with ways of fighting back.
 It was basically a Spanish bullfight with words.
 It was pleasant to discover that Hallvard Lillehammer’s talk on moral praise and moral performance wasn’t quite like that.
-During the presentation itself, Lillehammer would himself wonder whether his take on matters are influenced by Kantian instincts acquired due to his cultural background and upbringing....
+During the presentation itself, Lillehammer would himself wonder whether his take on matters is influenced by Kantian instincts acquired due to his cultural background and upbringing....

 Jeeves and the King of Clubs